meabed/php-parallel-soap/README.md

 Parallel Multi-Curl SoapClient that allow us to perform Parallel multiple requests to SoapServer with CURL.

-Almost all the companies that provide services using SoapServer and alot of them provide asynchronous Soap Api but Usually it very poor and it lack the real-time response and its poor comparing to the synchronous Soap Api.
+Almost all the companies that provide services using SoapServer and alot of them provide parallelhronous Soap Api but Usually it very poor and it lack the real-time response and its poor comparing to the synchronous Soap Api.

 I personally have faced this issue many times dealing with 3rd party service providers specially in eCommerce field ( Email marketing, Data mining, etc.. most of other third party tools ) So This class is great help and great tool to use !!

-This class will allow you to be able to use different asynchronous Soap Implementation! that work with Synchronous Soap Api!
+This class will allow you to be able to use different parallelhronous Soap Implementation! that work with Synchronous Soap Api!

-See the [**Examples**](https://github.com/Meabed/php-async-soap/tree/master/example) to see how to use it.
+See the [**Examples**](https://github.com/Meabed/php-parallel-soap/tree/master/example) to see how to use it.

 Read the Comment in the Example files carefully they are all written to help you understand how the client works and what you can do with it and how to customize it to fit your purpose!

 Example [**WSDL**](https://whispering-meadow-99755.herokuapp.com/wsdl.php)

 ### Features
-- Client can work in Asynchronous (multi) and Synchronous (single) mode.
+- Client can work in parallelhronous (multi) and Synchronous (single) mode.
 - Multiple calls using **curl_multi_exec**, Does not wait for soap consecutive calls !
 This client will save a lot of time and resources doing multiple requests at same time!
 - **SSL / Session Sharing.**
 - __curl_info meta data in response object.
 - Each Request has **hash id** which is unique to each request ( If you execute the same request 100 times more, it will have the same hash ) so no duplicate requests
 - Very Easy to debug every single point during the request! also ability to use **CURL_VERBOSE** to debug the connections to the Soap Host
-- Very easy exception handling in **async** mode
+- Very easy exception handling in **parallel** mode

 ### SOAP Facts
 - SOAP is HTTP Post with structured message in XML Envelope.